Criminal justice burdened by failure of mental health system

 When people with serious mental health issues such as schizophrenia are arrested for destructive or criminal behavior, the action kicks off a cycle that saps the individual, the court system and the correctional system, Daniels says.

-The individual suffers from getting sucked into the criminal justice system in many of the same ways that people without major mental health problems suffer—incarceration, legal fees, etc. But too often and due to a mental health system that is underfunded and often ineffective, the mentally ill have even higher recidivism than other defendants, Daniels says.
+The individual suffers from getting sucked into the criminal justice system in many of the same ways that people without major mental health problems suffer—incarceration, legal fees, etc. But too often and due to a mental health system that is underfunded and often ineffective, many people suffering from mental illness have even higher recidivism than other defendants, Daniels says.

 Meanwhile, law enforcement officers face more risk when the attempt to arrest and detain people suffering from severe mental health problems.

-Note: Editor’s note: This is the first in a two-part series that highlights how the mental health system impacts the criminal justice system.
-The second part will run in either the Aug.
-20 or 27 issue of the Messenger.